DomWilliams0/name-needed/.planning/backlog.md

 * preserve info about completed society jobs/tasks to show in the ui
 * etiquette/morality "meters" that vary based on personality and mood. if low, they take things reserved for work items, take other's food, consider items stored inside other people's personal containers
 * specify a limit on job reservations per task, e.g. 2 maximum on sawing a tree trunk
+* expand concept of "society" to just be a gathering/group of related entities that emits jobs, e.g. family, guild, village
+	* allow multiple societies, e.g. someone has their family and village, a wild animal has its family/herd

 #### Jobs and tools
 * tool requirements for a job